comphilip/koreader-wiki/Installation-on-ReMarkable.md

 systemctl enable koreader
 ```
 2. Reboot your device
-3. KOReader will replace Xochitl as the program launched at boot
-- To return to Xochitl simply exit KOReader or run `systemctl start xochitl`
+- To return to Xochitl simply exit KOReader
 - **Note:** Make sure at least one service is enabled.
 If both `xochitl` and `koreader` are disabled, your device will become stuck at "reMarkable is starting"

 ### Launch with middle button